studygolang/gctt-godoc/Source/os/os.md

     <span id="Kill">Kill</span>      <a href="#Signal">Signal</a> = <a href="/syscall/">syscall</a>.<a href="/syscall/#SIGKILL">SIGKILL</a>
 )</pre>

-The only signal values guaranteed to be present on all systems are Interrupt (send the process an interrupt) and Kill (force the process to exit).
+The only signal values guaranteed to be present in the os package on all systems are Interrupt (send the process an interrupt) and Kill (force the process to exit).
+Interrupt is not implemented on Windows; using it with os.Process.Signal will return an error.

-<h2 id="SyscallError">type <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/os/error.go#L20">SyscallError</a>
+<h2 id="SyscallError">type <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/os/error.go#L32">SyscallError</a>
     <a href="#SyscallError">¶</a></h2>
 <pre>type SyscallError struct {
 <span id="SyscallError.Syscall"></span>    Syscall <a href="/builtin/#string">string</a>